-Group of researchers from Finland and Sweden found the first physiological evidence of hypnotic trance, having studied in detail an aspect which previously had been ignored by scientists.
+A team of researchers from Finland and Sweden found the first physiological evidence of hypnotic trance, having studied in detail an aspect which previously had been ignored by scientists.

 Despite the long history of the study of hypnosis, scientists still have no consensus on the essence of this phenomenon.
 Some believe hypnosis is a particular altered state of consciousness.

-In other words, no one argues that people are more or less susceptible to suggestion, but researchers can not agree on the problem what is hypnosis in terms of physiology: a mixed state of mind between sleep and wakefulness or a waking state during which a person behaves in a certain way due to increased motivation.
+In other words, no one argues that people are more or less susceptible to suggestion, but researchers can not agree on the problem of what hypnosis is in terms of physiology: a mixed state of mind between sleep and wakefulness or a waking state during which a person behaves in a certain way due to increased motivation.

-As a result, the scientists have recorded clear changes in both automatic and simultaneous eye movement in the volunteer under hypnosis.
+As a result, the scientists have recorded clear changes in both automatic and simultaneous eye movements in the volunteer under hypnosis.
 Moreover, volunteers of the control group who were not put under hypnotic trance did not manage to simulate such kind of eye movement at will.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.